ARCAD-Software/iunit-vscode/docs/pages/iUnit/test-suites.md

 # Test Suites

 A Test Suite is a collection of test cases that are grouped and executed together.
-A Test Suite can be executed as a whole, or the Test Cases contained in the Test Tuite can be executed individually.

 ## Create a Test Suite